The purpose of the Holidays is to make it simpler to organize recipes so that they can more easily be displayed on the homepage and sidebar.

 Implementing

-- new recipes moving forward, and
+- to new recipes moving forward, and

-- as part of your regular post update process.
+- as part of your regular post update process

 Maintaining momentum between holidays

-Some months (February, April) simply aren't very holiday-centric.
+Some months (February, August, September) simply aren't very holiday-centric.
 In these cases, we can even create a month-specific "holiday" to feature the recipes that do well at that time of year.

 Simply dive into your Google Search Console data from that month, 1 year ago, to see which recipes might work well being featured.